 See Mousa broch from afar

-In one day, there’s not the time to visit the island of Mousa and see the nearly-intact Iron Age broch, but you can see it from the mainland and even a glimpse of this towering 2500 year old building is special!
+In one day, there’s not the time to visit the island of Mousa and see the nearly-intact Iron Age broch.
+However it is possible to see it from the mainland.
+Even a glimpse of this towering 2500 year old building is special!

 As you come back from the south, drive along the A970 back to Lerwick.
 It you take the turn off (to the right) to Sandwick and Hoswick, you’ll get great views of Mousa as you descend the hill to the village of Sandwick.
 We’d recommend taking the second, more coastal turnoff to Sandwick for the best views.

 Also, when exploring Shetland, we’d recommend stopping at a country shop or two.
 You can buy a snack or a postcard or Shetland biscuits and you’ll get great service and hear the lovely Shetland accent too!

 When you’re just 3½ miles from Lerwick, just past Gulberwick, you’ll notice a big junction to the left to Scalloway.
 Follow this road, the B9073 for 3 miles to get to the old capital of Shetland, Scalloway!
 Scalloway is a lovely town, lying in a beautiful bay, and the skyline is dominated by 200 year old Scalloway Castle – once one of the finest castles in Scotland.
 Entry to Scalloway Castle is free and there is a recently opened Museum in Scalloway which tells the story of the Castle, Scalloway’s place in history and the Shetland Bus, a secret WW2 operation between Shetland and occupied Norway!